Have you worked with the Screenshot option in

 PowerPoint.
 PowerPoint 2016 goes a step further with the new

-PowerPoint 2013 to quickly record a video clip of your onscreen activity, from
+Screen Recording option that lets you similarly to record a video clip of your onscreen activity, again from within the

 To record onscreen activity, launch programs you want to be recorded.
 Then follow these steps: